This course can be tailored to your needs for private, onsite delivery at your location.

 Select courses offer Leadership (PDU-L), Strategic (PDU-S) and Technical PMI professional development units that vary according to certification.
 Technical PDUs are available in the following types: ACP, PBA, PfMP, PMP/PgMP, RMP, and SP.

 This class is designed for SharePoint 2013, SharePoint 2016 and SharePoint 365 users.
-Labs are conducted in SharePoint 2016.
+Labs for the live in-person, and live online sessions are conducted in SharePoint 2016.
+The eLearning version is based on SharePoint 2013.

 - Upcoming Dates and Locations